thunderrabbit/barefoot_rob/content/books/slow-down/0130-silence-is-the-key.md

 It takes time to process each molecule as they filter down through the layers of earth and emerge as a spring.

+From UA fellow Jon:

+    Paradoxically, slowing down is the fastest way for me to get to my destination.

+    When I'm mad at someone, I'm actually mad at myself.

+    When I finally listen to myself and allow life to take time, I feel calmer and succeed more easily.

+From UA fellow Alin M

+    Don't just do something, sit there.